-Modified Approach for Infrastructure Assets

-CFX has elected to use the modified approach for infrastructure reporting.
+Modified Approach for Infrastructure Assets - CFX has elected to use the modified approach for infrastructure reporting.
 This means that, in lieu of reporting depreciation on infrastructure, CFX reports as preservation expense the costs associated with maintaining the existing roadway in good condition.
 CFX's policy is to maintain the roadway condition at a Maintenance Rating Program rating of 80 or better.
-The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2019 that all its roadways exceed this standard.
-Pursuant to its bond covenants, CFX maintains a renewal and replacement fund for these preservation expenditures.
-For fiscal year 2018, projected expenses for preservation were \$31,850,000 with \$33,837,000 being spent.
+The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2020 that all its roadways exceed this standard.
+Pursuant to its bond covenants.
+CFX maintains a renewal and replacement fund for these preservation expenditures.
 For fiscal year 2019, projected expenses for preservation were \$44,000,000 with \$21,586,000 being spent.
-The expenses were lower than projected in fiscal year 2019 due to slower than anticipated start dates on several projects.
+For fiscal year 2020, projected expenses for preservation were \$51,040,000 with \$31,002,000 being spent.
+The expenses were lower than projected in fiscal year 2020 due to slower than anticipated start dates on several projects.

-Long-term Debt

-CFX has outstanding bonds payable of \$2,801,539,000 (net of unamortized bond premiums and discounts) as of June 30, 2019.
+Long-term Debt - CFX has outstanding bonds payable of \$3,398,115,000 (net of unamortized bond premiums and discounts) as of June 30, 2020.

-During fiscal year 2019, CFX issued \$221,045,000 of fixed rate revenue refunding bonds (Series 2018) for the purpose of financing projects approved in the five-year work plan.
+During fiscal year 2020, CFX issued \$129,550,000 of fixed rate revenue bonds (Series 2019A) for the purpose of purchasing the Poinciana Parkway.
+Also, CFX issued \$441,390,000 of fixed rate revenue bonds (Series 2019B) for the purpose of financing projects approved in the Five-Year Work Plan.

-The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2019, along with more detailed information on long-term debt activity, can be found in Note 5, Long-Term Debt, which begins on page 29 of the financial statements.
-Of the approximately \$2.8 billion in outstanding bonds, \$495,775,000 are variable rate bonds, which have corresponding interest rate exchange agreements designed to effectively swap the variable rates to fixed rates.
+The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2020, along with more detailed information on long-term debt activity, can be found in Note 5, Long-Term Debt, which begins on page 29 of the financial statements.
+Of the approximately \$3.4 billion in outstanding bonds, \$494,725,000 are variable rate bonds, which have corresponding interest rate exchange agreements designed to effectively swap the variable rates to fixed rates.
 The synthetic interest rate applicable to the variable rate bonds are 4.7753% for the 2008B Bonds.

 To determine the fair market value of its interest rate exchange agreements, CFX's swap advisor has performed a calculation based upon expected forward LIBOR swap rates and discounted cash flows.
-On a current market-to-market basis, in the event of a termination, using a termination date of June 30, 2019, CFX would have to make an estimated termination payment of approximately \$177,483,541 on the swaps related to the Series 2008B Bonds.
+On a current market-to-market basis, in the event of a termination, using a termination date of June 30, 2020, CFX would have to make an estimated termination payment of approximately \$230,129,177 on the swaps related to the Series 2008B Bonds.

-June 30, 2019 June 30, 2018
+June 30, 2020 June 30, 2019 Series 2008B \$230,129,177 \$177,483,541

-Series 2008B

-\$177,483,541

-\$135,832,422

-CFX's debt service ratio changed to 2.33 for fiscal year 2019 from 2.32 for fiscal year 2018 and 2.26 in fiscal year 2017.
-These increases in fiscal year 2019 and fiscal year 2018 are due to growth in toll revenue.
+CFX's debt service ratio changed to 2.02 for fiscal year 2020 from 2.33 for fiscal year 2019 and 2.32 in fiscal year 2018.
+The increase in fiscal year 2019 is due to growth in toll revenue, the decrease in fiscal year 2020 is due to a reduction in toll revenue and an increase in debt service payments.